ayroop/Go-Telegram-Bot-To-Binance/README.md

 Navigate to the Configuration Page This should be /admin/config.
 Enter the Telegram Bot Token Obtain the bot token from BotFather on Telegram.
 Enter the Telegram Chat ID You can get your chat ID by messaging @userinfobot or other methods.
-Save the Configuration
-After saving, the application should initialize the Telegram bot.
+Save the Configuration After saving, the application should initialize the Telegram bot.
 Best Practices
+Security:
-Security: Keep your SESSION_SECRET, CSRF_AUTH_KEY, and ADMIN_PASSWORD_HASH secure.
+Keep your SESSION_SECRET, CSRF_AUTH_KEY, and ADMIN_PASSWORD_HASH secure.
 Do not share them or commit them to version control.
+HTTPS:
-HTTPS: Use HTTPS to serve your admin panel and webhook endpoint.
+Use HTTPS to serve your admin panel and webhook endpoint.
+Regular Updates:
-Regular Updates: Keep the application and dependencies up to date.
+Keep the application and dependencies up to date.
-Monitoring and Logging: Regularly monitor logs for errors or suspicious activity.
+Monitoring and Logging:
+Regularly monitor logs for errors or suspicious activity.
+Backups:
-Backups: Backup your database and important configuration.
+Backup your database and important configurations.
+Immutable Secrets:
-Immutable Secrets: Do not store secrets in the code or in the database.
+Do not store secrets in the code or in the database.
 Use environment variables or a secrets management system.
+Use .gitignore:
-Use .gitignore: Ensure your .gitignore file excludes sensitive files like .env, config.db, and other secrets.
+Ensure your .gitignore file excludes sensitive files like .env, config.db, and other secrets.
 Troubleshooting
 Application Won't Start
 Check if all environment variables are set correctly.